d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

-In :numref:`sec_linear_regression`, we introduced linear regression, working through implementations from scratch in :numref:`sec_linear_scratch` and again using high-level APIs of deep learning frameworks in :numref:`sec_linear_gluon` to do the heavy lifting.
+In :numref:`sec_linear_regression`, we introduced linear regression, working through implementations from scratch in :numref:`sec_linear_scratch` and again using high-level APIs of a deep learning framework in :numref:`sec_linear_gluon` to do the heavy lifting.

 Regression is the hammer we reach for when